brendonsoto/knowledge-notes/Programming/Web Dev/NextJS.md

 ##### How does NextJS know to look for page.tsx?
 Where's the magic?!

+Was peaking around the source code, but couldn't find anything definitive just yet...

 ##### If every page exports a `Page` component, how does the React DOM tree look like in the React dev tools?
 Is it hard to identify nested pages?

 Hmmm, looking at the React dev tools for the nested invoices page there's no `Page` element to be found at all.